Are power driven nails addressed in the National Building Code?

 Answer to question 6:

-Sustainability is not an explicit objective of the National Model Construction Codes.
+Sustainability is not an explicit objective of the national model codes.
 However, many code provisions contribute to a more sustainable built environment and are written with an effort to not create a barrier to future innovation.
-Also, the National Model Construction Codes do not preclude one from proposing innovative technologies as long as it can be demonstrated that these meet or exceed the minimum requirements of the Codes.
+Also, Codes Canada publications do not preclude one from proposing innovative technologies as long as it can be demonstrated that these meet or exceed the minimum requirements of the Codes.

 Answer to question 7: